 Why Are Bowling Pins Numbered?

-Bowling pins can be arranged in a wide variety of ways depending on where you’re bowling and the type of game you are playing.
+Bowling pins can be arranged in various ways depending on where you’re bowling and the type of game you are playing.

-For example, while they are always set up in a triangle style position in ten-pin bowling, for five-pin games they are set up in more of a V shape to fit the style of the game.
+For example, while they are always set up in a triangle-style position in ten-pin bowling, for five-pin games, they are set up in more of a V shape to fit the style of the play.

 Why Are Bowling Pins Numbered

-There is actually a very good reason for pins being numbered and in some games, it can even make a huge difference or make the game more competitive.
+There is an excellent reason for pins being numbered; in some games, it can make a huge difference or make the game more competitive.

 Why Are Pins Numbered?

-There is a very simple answer to this question and it is that it makes organizing the pins far more convenient.
+There is a straightforward answer to this question: it makes organizing the pins far more convenient.

-In a regular ten-pin game of bowling, each individual pin is given a number from 1 to 10 in order to signify where it is in the triangular formation.
+In a regular ten-pin game of bowling, each pin is given a number from 1 to 10 to signify where it is in the triangular formation.

-Learning the number of each can actually be a great way to expand both your bowling knowledge but also experience as it can allow you to identify how many pins there are that might be harder to see, and what particular pins you should be aiming for to knock down the most with one throw.
+Learning the number of each can be a great way to expand both your bowling knowledge and experience.
+It can allow you to identify how many pins there are that might be harder to see and what particular pins you should be aiming for to knock down the most with one throw.

 Number Layout